 Another modification for those who find it difficult to get down onto an exercise mat (if you're looking to invest in a mat, we've found the best yoga mats that double as exercise mats here), is the standing bicycle crunch.

-To do this, stand with your feet hip-width apart, engage your core and bring one knee up towards your chest, at the same time, touch the opposite elbow to the knee, twisting your torso.
+- At the same time, touch the opposite elbow to the knee, twisting your torso.

 What muscles are worked during a bicycle crunch?